chehinedh/chehinedh/README.md

 * 🌍  I'm based in Monastir, Tunisia
 * ✉️  You can contact me at [chehine.dhemaied@esprit.tn](mailto:chehine.dhemaied@esprit.tn )
-* 🧠  I'm learning MERN stack django and flask
+* 🧠  I'm learning MERN stack, Django and Flask
 * 🤝  I'm open to collaborating on collaborating on open Source Project to gain some experience and working as a freelancer

 <a href="https://www.github.com/chehinedh" target="_blank" rel="noreferrer"><img